cbcrg/tcoffee/docs/tcoffee_installation.rst

 Using the NCBI BLAST client
 ===========================
-The NCBI is the next best alternative.
-In my hand it was always a bit slower and most of all, it does not incorporate PSIBLAST (as a websevice).
+The NCBI is the next best alternative, however in my hands it was always a bit slower and, most of all, it does not incorporate PSI-BLAST as a webservice.
 A big miss!
-The NCBI web BLAST client is a small executable that you should install on your system following the instructions given on this link <ftp://ftp.ncbi.nih.gov/blast/executables/LATEST>
+The NCBI web BLAST client is a small executable that you should install on your system.
+To do so, you just have to follow the instructions given on this link <ftp://ftp.ncbi.nih.gov/blast/executables/LATEST>.
 Simply go for netbl, download the executable that corresponds to your architecture (Cygwin users should go for the win executable).
 Despite all the files that come along the executable blastcl3 is a stand alone executable that you can safely move to your $BIN.
 All you then need to do is to make sure that T-Coffee uses the right client; when you run T-Coffee, specify the client in the command line with:

 ::